Eco-Friendly Tips for Cleaning Your Decorative Mirrors

 Some Surprising Household Items Make Great Cleaning Agents

-First of all, there are a few household items you probably have around that make great cleansers.
+First, a few household items you probably have around make great cleansers.
 Rubbing alcohol isn’t just good for cleaning up abrasions when you skin your knees.
 Adding a few tablespoons to warm water creates a very effective cleaning solution that won’t leave your mirrors smudged, smeared, or covered in soap scum.

-If you don’t have any rubbing alcohol around, the good folks over at Homesessive recommend using an antiseptic mouthwash.
-You can either add a few tablespoons to some warm water, or you can apply it directly to a damp, lint-free cloth.
-If you have old T-shirts that you don’t wear anymore, you can cut them up and make them into handy cleaning rags.
+If you don’t have any rubbing alcohol, the good folks over at Homesessive recommend using an antiseptic mouthwash.
+Add a few tablespoons to warm water or apply it directly to a damp, lint-free cloth.
+If you have old T-shirts you don’t wear anymore; you can cut them up and make them into handy cleaning rags.

 The smell of alcohol or mouthwash can be pretty harsh on sensitive noses, but there are other surprisingly effective cleaning agents you can use, too.
-You can mix two tablespoons of apple cider vinegar or white vinegar with a half-gallon of warm water and use this solution to clean the glass.
-It does smell strongly of vinegar until it dries, but when it dries, there’s no smell at all.
+You can mix two tablespoons of apple cider or white vinegar with a half-gallon of warm water and use this solution to clean the glass.
+It smells strongly of vinegar until it dries, but there’s no smell when it dries.

-If you have stains on the glass that you’re having trouble lifting, the editors at How Stuff Works recommend that you add 4 tablespoons of lemon juice to a half-gallon of warm water for your cleanser.
-The acidity of the lemon juice will gently lift stains and debris from the glass without releasing any toxins or bad smells into the air.
+If you have stains on the glass that you’re having trouble lifting, the editors at How Stuff Works recommends adding 4 tablespoons of lemon juice to a half-gallon of warm water for your cleanser.
+The acidity of the lemon juice will gently lift stains and debris from the glass without releasing toxins or bad smells into the air.

 If you need to do some gentle scrubbing, you can use baking soda and warm water.
-If you use this with a soft cloth, you won’t run the risk of scratching the glass of the mirror.
-Once you’ve wiped away the baking soda, there may be some streaks left, so you may want to use one of our other streak-free cleanser suggestions to finish the job.
+If you use this with a soft cloth, you won’t risk scratching the mirror’s glass.
+Once you’ve wiped away the baking soda, some streaks may be left, so you may want to use one of our other streak-free cleanser suggestions to finish the job.

 Cup and teapot of green tea with lemon and sugar isolated on whi